openstack-archive/vmtp/doc/source/usage.rst

 There is a candidate image defined in the default config already.
 It has been verified working, but of course it is OK to try other Linux distro as well.

-**NOTE:** Due to the limitation of the Python glanceclient API (v2.0), it is not able to create the image directly from a remote URL.
+**Note:** Due to the limitation of the Python glanceclient API (v2.0), it is not able to create the image directly from a remote URL.
 So the implementation of this feature used a glance CLI command instead.
 Be sure to source the OpenStack rc file first before running VMTP with this feature.

 Quick guide to run VMTP on an OpenStack Cloud